raulrobinson/event-driven/README.md

 ## Frontend

-The frontend application is a simple React application that allows users to create new orders.
+The frontend application is a demo Next application that allows users to create new orders.
 It communicates with the OrderService via REST API which acts as a producer and sends events to the Kafka broker.

 ![img.png](img.png)